Caring for the Cotswolds helps to conserve, preserve and protect the Cotswolds – and you can be a part of it

 As a visitor, you can help to protect the Cotswolds by supporting Caring for the Cotswolds business members.

 If you book a tour direct on the Go Cotswolds website, you can add a voluntary donation to the price of your ticket.
-You can also support the scheme when you visit Cotswold Farm Park or The Cotswolds Distillery; book an experience with Unmissable England; stay at the Farncombe Estate, Heath Farm, or a StayCotswold property; take a Cotswolds Discovery Trail, or eat or drink at Gloucester Services or a Relish Group establishment.
+You can also support the scheme when you visit Cotswold Farm Park or The Cotswolds Distillery; book a bike tour with VBT or a walking tour with Country Walkers; stay at Heath Farm, or a StayCotswold property; take a Cotswolds Discovery Trail, or purchase from Cotswold Photographer.

-You can also support the Caring for the Cotswolds scheme as an individual, or as a business.
+You can support the Caring for the Cotswolds scheme as a business too.
 For more information, check out the Cotswolds National Landscape website here.

 Buy us a coffee